LoginRadius/engineering-portal/content/blog/what-is-the-new-go-1.15/index.md

 ---

-Go announce [Go 1.15](https://blog.golang.org/) released on 11 Aug 2020.
+Go announced [Go 1.15](https://blog.golang.org/) version on 11 Aug 2020.
 Highlighted updates and features include Substantial improvements to the Go linker, Improved allocation for small objects at high core counts, X.509 CommonName deprecation, GOPROXY supports skipping proxies that return errors, New embedded tzdata package, Several Core Library improvements and more.

 As [Go promise](https://golang.org/doc/go1compat) for maintaining backward compatibility.
-After upgrading to the latest Go 1.15 version almost all existing Go lang applications or programs continue to compile and run as older Go lang version.
+After upgrading to the latest Go 1.15 version, almost all existing Golang applications or programs continue to compile and run as older Golang version.

-You can download the latest Go Version from the [Download] (https://golang.org/dl/) page.
+Download the latest Go Version from [Here] (https://golang.org/dl/).

 ### Operating system and platform compatibility